 John Rusnak was a trader for Allfirst Bank in Maryland in 1995, working in their foreign exchange trade division.
 At the time, he was a moderately successful trader.
 Despite that, a newspaper decided to feature him.
 He made a show of stopping the interview to make profitable trades, possibly to make himself look like more of a bigshot.
 In reality, he received a moderate salary, barely supporting his family.

 John Rusnak’s Unauthorized Trades

 Rusnak initially worked with authorities during the investigation.
 Later he stopped answering his phone and disappeared.
-This brought the FBI in to investigate, as well as the CEO of another bank recruited to assess the level of damage at Allfirst.
+This brought the FBI in to investigate, and the CEO of another bank was recruited to assess the level of damage at Allfirst.

 Soon they announced that Allied Irish Banks (“AIG,” the parent company of Allfirst) would have to write off $750 million.
 John Rusnak himself was directly linked to the loss of $691 million.
 He would later have to work towards paying it back, depending on his earnings after prison.

 This is one of the biggest rogue trader disasters in history.
 It was a terrible move by John Rusnak, and the $691 million debt will serve as a stark reminder.

 We hope you enjoyed this article.

 Put your skills to the test with the Trader Career Path, our funding evaluation designed for traders to prove their skills and build a trading career.
 Traders who pass the evaluation get a funding offer from a proprietary trading firm and keep 80% of the profit they make from it.
 Don't miss this opportunity!
 Contact us to learn more.
 Take the first step towards your new trading career today